RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

         </dependency>
 ~~~

-We will also make use of Java Persistance API (JPA) so we need to add the following to _pom.xml_ at the `<!-- TODO: Add jdbc dependency here -->` marker:
+We will also make use of Java Persistence API (JPA) so we need to add the following to _pom.xml_ at the `<!-- TODO: Add jdbc dependency here -->` marker:

 ~~~xml
         <dependency>